-Top Pence aide, married to key Trump adviser, diagnosed with coronavirus
+Key Pence aide, married to top Trump adviser, diagnosed with coronavirus

 Earlier on Friday, Trump was asked in a Fox News interview whether those who serve him food would now cover their faces.
 “They’ve already started,” he said on the network’s “Fox and Friends” morning program.

-The White House has also instituted daily, as opposed to weekly, coronavirus tests of Trump and Pence.
-Both men tested negative for the virus and were feeling well after the valet, a military service member who works as a White House assistant - came down with the virus.
+The White House has also instituted daily, as opposed to weekly, coronavirus tests of Trump and Pence. [nL1N2CP17G] Both men tested negative for the virus and were feeling well after the valet, a military service member who works as a White House assistant - came down with the virus.

 Trump told Fox News he has not yet been tested for antibodies to the coronavirus but probably would be soon.
 Such a test could confirm previous exposure to the virus.